Data loss prevention reference

 Find the DLP cmdlets

-To use most of the cmdlets for the Security & Compliance Center, you need to:
+To use most of the cmdlets for the Microsoft Purview compliance portal, you need to:

 However, DLP reports need pull data from across Microsoft 365, including Exchange Online.
-For this reason, the cmdlets for the DLP reports are available in Exchange Online Powershell -- not in Security & Compliance Center Powershell.
+For this reason, the cmdlets for the DLP reports are available in Exchange Online Powershell -- not in Microsoft Purview compliance portal Powershell.
 Therefore, to use the cmdlets for the DLP reports, you need to:

 Use any of these cmdlets for the DLP reports: